Learn about requirements to install, enable, and configure system acceleration with Intel® Optane™ memory.

 Can I enable system acceleration with Intel® Optane™ memory with a PCIe NVMe drive?

-No, system acceleration can only be enabled with a SATA HDD, SSD, or SSHD.
-Enabling PCIe NVMe devices isn't supported.
+System acceleration can be enabled with a SATA HDD/SSD/SSHD or the Intel® SSD 660p Series PCIe NVMe drive1

 My Windows 10 installation is on a master boot record (MBR) partition, can I still enable system acceleration?

 No, a GUID Partition Table (GPT) partition must be on the Primary Boot drive you want to accelerate.
 It might be on an MBR partition because the system BIOS was set to Legacy Boot mode instead of UEFI during operating system (OS) installation.
 Or, UEFI boot media wasn't used.